 You should amend the balance sheet whenever there is a change in the business’ assets or liabilities.
-For example, if a piece of key equipment is sold, upgraded so it increases in value, or loses value for a reason, that should be added to the balance sheet.
-Any additional loans taken out, sales of property, change in the marque of the company cars – all of these will mean your balance sheet will need to be updated.
+For example, if you sell a piece of key equipment or upgrade it so that it increases or loses value for a reason, you must add that to the balance sheet.
+If you take out any additional loans, sell property, or change company cars, your balance sheet will need to be updated.

-While your balance sheet does not show your cashflow specifically, it does work very closely alongside your cashflow forecasts, which is another reason to keep your balance sheet current.
-Your cashflow will help you to understand what is coming into or going out of your business at any time.
-An accurate cashflow forecast means you can look ahead to ensure you will have enough funds to cover future bills, such as tax and VAT or pension liabilities for your employees, as well as ensuring you won’t end up paying suppliers late.
+While your balance sheet does not specifically show your cash flow, it works very closely alongside cash flow forecasts.
+This is another reason to keep your balance sheet current, as it will help you to understand what is coming into or going out of your business at any time.
+An accurate cash flow forecast means you can look ahead to ensure you will have enough funds to cover future bills, such as tax, VAT, or pension liabilities for your employees, as well as ensuring you won’t end up paying suppliers late.

-Keeping your balance sheet in good order is a key part of managing your business finances.
-Having a strong understanding of your balance sheet is the best way to keep your business accounts healthy and will give you the comfort to make quick and beneficial decisions at all stages for your business.
+Keeping your balance sheet in good order is vital for managing your business finances.
+It can help improve your cash flow, gain financing, and make quick and beneficial decisions at all stages of your business.